Wii Zapper: Third-party gun accessories

-Despite an official Wii Zapper expansion released by Nintendo, some gun peripherals have been shown by third parties.
-The first of these appeared in early April, when video game retailer GameStop listed a "Wii Blaster" peripheral on its website, with a release date of May 1, 2007.
+Despite an official Wii Zapper expansion released by Nintendo, some gun peripherals were made by third parties.

+The first of these appeared in early April 2007, when video game retailer GameStop listed a "Wii Blaster" peripheral on its website, with a release date of May 1, 2007.
 Originally listed without a specified manufacturer, the Wii Blaster had been speculated to be the Zapper, but has since been indicated to be produced by third party accessories manufacturer Core Gamer.
-According to GameStop on May 5, 2007, the Wii Blaster release date was changed to July 17, 2007.
+The Wii Blaster eventually released on June 27, 2007.

 Another variation on the official Wii Zapper is the Wii Light Gun.
-It is designed much like a sub-machine gun, although it is not sold with any games.
+It is designed much like a sub-machine gun.
+It was not packaged with any games.

-While not technically an expansion, details on an aesthetic gun accessory for the Wii Remote and Nunchuk, named the "Sharp Shooter", have been released by third-party manufacturer Joytech.
-In this accessory, the Wii Remote is housed in the gun barrel.
-The Nunchuk is fitted into the handle so that the Nunchuk's buttons serve as gun triggers.
+The "Sharp Shooter" an aesthetic gun accessory for the Wii Remote and Nunchuk, was released by third-party manufacturer Joytech.
+In this accessory, the Wii Remote is housed in the gun barrel, and the Nunchuk is fitted into the handle so that the Nunchuk's buttons serve as gun triggers.

-A new gun peripheral, the Perfect Shot, is designed to be an alternative to the Wii Zapper and is designed by Nyko.
+The Perfect Shot was designed by Nyko to be an alternative to the Wii Zapper.
 It has a pistol-like design that uses only the Wii Remote.

 Below the Perfect Shot is a slot, where the user can attach the Nunchuk or other Wii Remote add-ons.
-Nyko has also released the Pistol Grip, a gun shell of similar design but only compatible with their Wand Wii Remote alternative, due to its digital inputs using their proprietary expansion port.
+Nyko also released the Pistol Grip, a gun shell of similar design but only compatible with their Wand Wii Remote alternative, due to its digital inputs using their proprietary expansion port.

-Hong Kong-based accessory manufacturer Brando has also released two Wii gun shells: one of them is the 2-in-1 combined light gun, that very closely resembles the Nyko Perfect Shot, while the other one, named the Wii Cyber Gun, is more similar to the Zapper.
+Hong Kong–based accessory manufacturer Brando also released two Wii gun shells: one of them is the 2-in-1 combined light gun, that very closely resembles the Nyko Perfect Shot, while the other one, named the Wii Cyber Gun, is more similar to the Zapper.

 A Wii Remote-only gun shell was also released with the game Cocoto Magic Circus.

 To coincide with the release of the Nerf N-Strike video game, an arcade-style light gun shooter, Hasbro released the N-Strike Switch Shot EX-3, a functional Nerf dart shooter that can be modified by removing the dart shooting mechanism and replacing it with a Wii Remote to allow it to be used as a light gun shell.
 The Switch Shot is available both in a bundle with the Nerf N-Strike game and as a separate peripheral.

 Other gun peripherals include a Wii Crossbow, a Wii Magnum, and a Wii Shotgun.
-A handcannon shell was also released in Australia, the U.K. and Europe with The House of the Dead: Overkill, modeled after the AMS pistols used by the main characters in the game.
+A handcannon shell was also released in PAL regions with The House of the Dead: Overkill, modeled after the AMS pistols used by the main characters in the game.
 Another shell shaped like a toy laser gun was released alongside Toy Story Mania! in Europe.